cockroachdb/django-cockroachdb/README.md

    - [changing column type if it's part of an index](https://go.crdb.dev/issue/47636)
    - dropping or changing a table's primary key
-   - CockroachDB executes `ALTER COLUMN` queries asynchronously which is at odds with Django's assumption that the database is altered before the next migration operation begins.
-CockroachDB will give an error like `unimplemented: table <...> is currently undergoing a schema change` if a later operation tries to modify the table before the asynchronous query finishes.
-A future version of CockroachDB [may fix this](https://github.com/cockroachdb/cockroach/issues/47137).

 - The `Field.db_comment` and `Meta.db_table_comment` options aren't supported
   due to [poor performance](https://github.com/cockroachdb/cockroach/issues/95068).